 Phew!
 Man, the past week has flown by.
 Radio silence has ensued (sorry about that…it’s not you, it’s me), but I swear I’m not sitting on the sofa eating bon-bons watching Days Of Our Lives.
 (Is that show even on anymore?
 In college was addicted to it.)
-Anyhoo, I’ve been moving around furniture, styling vignettes, giving the UPS man hugs, shopping at my favorite vintage stores, and pawing through what I already own like a mad woman.
-Then I move it all round again…and again…and again…and then I change my mind…again.
+Anyhoo, I’ve been moving around furniture, styling vignettes, giving the UPS man hugs, shopping at my favorite vintage stores, and pawing through what I already own like a madwoman.
+Then I move it all around again…and again…and again…and then I change my mind…again.
 The One Room Challenge progress report is in full effect today.
 My home office is starting to take shape.
 Transforming right before my eyes and I really like what I’m seeing.
 If you missed it, I posted this sneak peek of the space on my Instagram Monday morning.

 How ’bout that rug, eh?
 I’ve been drooling over this Loloi Rug named Anastasia since its launch and pretty much freaking out over it.
-I knew I had to make it work in the space because one way or another, this bad mamajama was going to be mine.
+I knew I had to make it work in the space because one way or another, this bad ma’am-a-jama was going to be mine.

 As of last May, I knew I wanted to participate in the One Room Challenge, so I couldn’t help but start to put a plan together in my head.
 But all that kinda goes out the window when your husband starts to travel.
-Right now I’m a day before the link up deadline, and I’m thinking to myself, “Why is it so hot in here?
-And why am I in this hand basket?”
+Right now I’m a day before the link-up deadline, and I’m thinking to myself, “Why is it so hot in here?
+And why am I in this handbasket?”
 It’s only Week 2!!!
 This challenge is tough you guys, and it’s insanely stressful.

-But first, let me show you the off the charts painting that kinda started my whole color palette.
+But first, let me show you the off-the-charts painting that kinda started my whole color palette.
 I’m so incredibly excited about it…find of the century.
 It’s an original acrylic painting by an amateur artist named Ferne Milosevich.
 From the yellowed paperwork stapled to the back, it looks like she was selling it for $100 at the Michigan State Fair and named it “Fun On The Beach”.
 It was painted in 1970.
 While I was carrying it through the flea market, people kept stopping me to see it.
 Seriously, it’s gorgeous!

-The blue tones and the leather just seemed to lend itself to vintage African indigo pillows and rattan.
+The blue tones and the leather just seemed to lend themselves to vintage African indigo pillows and rattan.
 All week I’ve been sitting here, staring at gorgeous indigo panels draped across the Chesterfield.
 Franco Albini style rattan chair sitting in place.
 Rattan is my jam, AND I have all of these items in my possession.
 I’m having serious doubts.

-At the flea a couple months ago, I snapped up all the vintage African wedding indigo I could find and already had the rattan chair from Chairish.
+At the flea a couple of months ago, I snapped up all the vintage African wedding indigo I could find and already had the rattan chair from Chairish.
 I literally owned everything I needed, so that meant zero dollars to spend on this project (mainly because those dollars are already in circulation…shhhh…just watch and learn), so there will be zero frowny faces from The Boy.
 No “what’s your budget” talk.
 No lectures about credit card bills.
 No you and your bloggery talk.
 But…and this is a big ol’ but, in my hipster opinion…indigo and rattan is an easy out.
 It’s trending.
 Besides, I already have it in my home.
 Rattan is all over IKEA, indigo pillows can be found at any big box store.
 It’s super hot right now.
 Don’t get me wrong, I love the look, but this is the One Room Challenge!
 I wanted a look that was a bit more unique and up and coming.
 Darn it, I see frowny faces in my future.

-So now I’m off to find a bit more blush to tie in to that chair and a big chunky cream knit throw or maybe pouf?
+So now I’m off to find a bit more blush to tie into that chair and a big chunky cream knit throw or maybe pouf?
 And I might just have another smaller Moroccan wedding blanket ordered for the Chesterfield.
 The pipe shelf needs some serious help in the styling department and I’m trying to figure out what to put on the lucite nesting tables.
 Painting is happening this weekend along with curtains and a fancy light that you will be flipping over!
 I also swear there is a desk in this room, but you’ll have to tune in next week to check it out.